-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-4605 program, class, participation in activities, dates of attendances, degrees and awards received, and the most recent previous educational agency or institution attended.
+Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-4605

+6. FERPA permits the Institute to release certain information ("directory information") upon request, and without prior notification to students (provided an annual notification is sent to all students to this effect).
+"Directory Information" includes name, degree or certificate program, class, participation in activities, dates of attendances, degrees and awards received, and the most recent previous educational agency or institution attended.
 Any student who does not desire inclusion of some or all of this information in the Institute Directories or other dissemination of the information by the Institute should notify the Registration and Student Records Office in writing no later than October 1 of each academic year concerned.
 Students may not prohibit the verification of the fact of attendance or of the awarding or lack of awarding of a degree or certificate.
 An annual notification to students shall be made and shall include the types of education records and information designated by Erikson Institute as "Directory Information."